-I’ve posted in the past on the “Begging the question” fallacy where you assert that something is true, in spite of actual events, and assert everyone agrees with this.
+I’ve posted in the past on the “Begging the question” fallacy where you assert that something is true, despite actual events, and assert everyone agrees with this.
 This method is common in corporate and government propaganda efforts.

 Here is an old post with a link to prior posts on the subject: Begging the Question Fallacy: “This is not who we are” … again and again and again … – Social Panic

-For an example, when UAL inappropriately and violently removed Dr. David Dao from an airline flight, causing a long lasting traumatic brain injury, their CEO asserted “This is not who we are”, immediately after demonstrating that this is indeed who they are.
+For example, when UAL inappropriately and violently removed Dr. David Dao from an airline flight, causing a long-lasting traumatic brain injury, their CEO asserted “This is not who we are”, immediately after demonstrating that this is indeed who they are.